Aleksandra Owca: Biography

 Aleksandra Owca was born on 25 June 1992 in Kraków, Poland.
 She graduated from August Witkowski 5th High School in Kraków and earned a law degree from the Jagiellonian University.
 In 2016, Owca represented the trainees' council during the 12th National Assembly of the Bar Council of Advocates in Kraków.
 She practices as a legal adviser.
 In July 2020, she joined the Partia Razem, becoming a close collaborator of Kraków MP Daria Gosek-Popiołek.
-She also worked for the Czech Frank Bold Foundation.
+She also worked for the Frank Bold Foundation.

 In the 2023 parliamentary elections, Owca unsuccessfully ran for the Sejm from the 5th position on The Left list in the Kraków constituency.
 She also organized the election campaign for Daria Gosek-Popiołek.
 In 2024, Owca topped the list of the Łukasz Gibała's "Kraków for Residents" Election Committee in the second district, and won a seat on the Kraków City Council, where she became deputy chair of the Kraków for Residents club.
 She served on several committees: Culture and Monument Protection, Property and Housing (as vice-chair), Health and Spa, Social and Senior Policy, Disciplinary, Spatial Planning, and Inventory.
 She was also a member of the Law and Order Committee but was removed from its membership.

 In August 2024, following a court case lost by Maria Anna Potocka, director of the Museum of Contemporary Art in Kraków, concerning allegations of workplace bullying, she requested that the mayor of Kraków, Aleksander Miszalski, conduct an inspection at the institution, which ultimately led to Potocka's dismissal.

 At the turn of November and December 2024, she was elected, along with Adrian Zandberg, as a co-leader of the Partia Razem.